maker0101/Todoist_Clone/README.md

 ## Getting started 🛠

-- Signup for a [Firebase account](https://firebase.google.com/) if you don't have it already, create a new project, then setup a web app
+- Signup for a [Firebase account](https://firebase.google.com/) if you don't have it already, create a new project, then setup a web app.
 - Inside Firebase, setup Firestore and create two collections `projects` and `tasks`.
-- Inside Firebase, setup Firebase authentification and enable Email/Password, Anonymous and Google SignIn
+- Inside Firebase, setup Firebase authentification and enable Email/Password, Anonymous and Google SignIn.
 - `git clone https://github.com/maker0101/todoist`
 - Create an empty `.env.local` file in root directory, copy `.env.local.example` contents into it, and fill `XXX` placeholders with your Firebase project credentials.
-- `npm run install-dependencies`
+- `npm install`
 - `npm start`
-- App should now be running on `http://localhost:3000/`
+- App should now be running on `http://localhost:3000/`.

 ## Shortcomings

-I'm aware of the following major project shortcomings.
-Due to time constraints I've decided to leave them unfixed (for now), but would like to make them transparent to anyone interested.
+I'm aware of the following shortcomings listed below:

 ### Performance